The main components of our Wellness Program are:

 - Breakfast Snack Program every morning available to all students, staff and volunteers

 - Parent education to help all families maintain wellness.
+We have a diverse resource section in the library.
+Materials can be signed out on various topics.

 - Community relationship-building with businesses, clubs, The Delisle Seniors, associations, and our community in general.